Prop Risk & Rules Engine & Payout Safety

 • Rapid account creation bursts

-• Repeated payment method patterns / beneficiary reuse
+• Repeated payment method / beneficiary reuse

 Copy trading detection is correlation analysis across accounts.
 The key is to measure similarity in a way that is hard to game and easy to explain.

-• Timing similarity: entries within a small window (e.g., 1–5 seconds)
+Entries within a small window (e.g., 1-5 seconds)

-• Direction match: same side (buy/sell) across the same instrument
+Same side (buy/sell) across the same instrument

-• Lot-size ratio stability: follower sizes are consistent ratios of leader sizes
+Follower sizes are consistent ratios of leader sizes

-• Exit similarity: similar close timing, SL/TP levels, or forced closes
+Similar close timing, SL/TP levels, or forced closes

 Your output should be explainable to a non-technical reviewer: "Account A and Account B placed 47 trades in the same direction on the same symbols, with median entry time difference of 2 seconds and stable lot ratio of 1.98x over 14 days."

-5) Account sharing & multi-account graphs
+5) Account Sharing & Multi-Account Graphs

 The payout stage is where your firm is exposed financially.
 Even if you allow trading, you can still enforce strong gates before payout: